FRC-5506/Steamworks/README.md

 > **Note:** Be careful when starting commands within commands.
 If you start a command within an `execute` block, make sure you don't accidentally create a condition where the parent command will flood the scheduler with tons of child commands.
 Make use of `releaseForChildren` and the `requireChildren` method and variable. `requireChildren` will start as `false` and be set to `true` after `releaseForChildren` is called.
 See the code for `Gear` for an example of this.

+### Frozen commands

+When the robot turns on, it will automatically detect whether or not it's at a competition based on if it's connected to the FMS (or the DS is in practice mode).
+If so, it will enable a "competition mode" flag which can change the behavior of the robot.

+The biggest difference is that when the Scheduler gets disabled, passive commands behave the same way (meaning they keep running), while active commands will _not_ get cancelled, as they would otherwise.
+Instead they get "frozen."
+This keeps them alive but they will not get executed on by the Scheduler.
+They will remain in the schedule, dormant until the Scheduler is re-enabled.

+As well, if the `timeout` method is used for timing, the timing will pause while the command is dormant.
+Note that this does not happen if the WPILib `setTimeout` method is used.
+When that is used, the command will continue to timeout when the robot is disabled, which may be desired in some cases.

+When the Scheduler is re-enabled, the `resume` method of the command is called, then execution will resume as normal. **This means that in competition mode, disabling the robot will not cancel the commands that are running.
+You must hit the kill switch (A button at the time of writing) to force cancel all commands.** Otherwise, the robot may start moving again as soon as it gets re-enabled, even just in Teleop.

+> For safety, a warning is sent to the DS whenever the Scheduler is disabled while in competition mode, which would mean any commands that were running were not cancelled.

+> The Scheduler will continue to check `isCancelled()` even when a command is dormant, and if the command is cancelled, it will be run in order to allow the command to shut down.
+This can happen even when the robot is disabled.

+Competition mode can be forcibly enabled by changing the static `FORCE_COMPETITION` constant in `Robot.java` to `true`.
+_**Important:** this is only to be used for testing purposes, and a scary warning will be sent to the DS if this is enabled.
+Do not do this unless you have to test a competition-only feature._

 ### `Series`

 A `Series` is an active command that simply runs each argument it given in it's constructor in parallel.
 It is an _active_ command, as it has the ability to start other active commands.
 It replaces the functionality of `CommandGroup`.